Data 'R' Us: Alibaba, JD.com seek to lock in merchant loyalty with new services

 "It's a change that subverts the way our entire company has operated," Alibaba's Jet Jing told Reuters in an interview.
 Jing, formerly president of Alibaba's retail site Tmall, has since become assistant to CEO Daniel Zhang.

-Alibaba has not disclosed how many companies are currently participating in its A100 programme, but some analysts say for now only big firms will be able to benefit as smaller firms do not have the funds to justify major organisational changes.
+Alibaba has not disclosed how many companies are currently participating in its A100 program, but some analysts say for now only big firms will be able to benefit as smaller firms do not have the funds to justify major organizational changes.

 One risk for retailers, however, is that they may become overly dependent on their e-commerce partners.